arko-sys/E3-XAI/README.md

-# 🧠 E³ – Enterprise / Ecosystem Engine (Duke AI Hack)
+# 🧠 E³ – Enterprise Entity Expansion

 > **E³ (Explainable Entity Expansion)** is an LLM-driven framework that autonomously extracts, expands, and connects knowledge from text into a dynamic **Neo4j knowledge graph**, complete with explainable relationship confidence and contextual grounding.